ConfederacyOfGaia/Gaia/races.md

 ___
 - **Ability Score Increase.** Intelligence +2, Dexterity +1
 - **Age.** Gnomes mature at the same rate humans do, and most are expected to settle down into and adult life by around age 40.
 They can live 120 to 150 years.
-- **Size.** Gnomes are btewen 3 and 4 feet tall and average about 40 pounds.
+- **Size.** Gnomes have a base height of 35 inches, modified by adding the absolute value of your Strength and Constitution modifiers, and then adding 3d4, for a range of 2'2" (38") to 4'9" (57").
+Gnomes have a base weight of 35, modified by adding the absolte value of your Strength and Constitution modifiers, and then adding 1d20, for a range of 38 lbs to 57 lbs.
 Your size is Small.
 - **Speed.** Your base walking speed is 25 feet.
 - **Gnome Cunning.** Advantage on Intellifence, Wisdom, and Charisma saving throws against magic.
 - **Racial Enemy.** Gnomes have a long-standing and deep-seated hatred of orcs, and gain a +1 to hit when fighting them.